cisagov/XFD/frontend/src/tests/FRONTEND_TEST_MIGRATION_PLAN.md

 ## Overview

-This document outlines the plan to restructure frontend unit tests from scattered `__tests__` directories into a centralized `frontend/src/tests` folder with consistent organization and naming conventions.
+This document outlines the plan to restructure frontend unit tests from scattered `__tests__` directories into a centralized `frontend/src/tests` folder with **mirrored directory structure** matching the actual component/page organization and consistent naming conventions.

+## Strategy Decision: Mirror Component Structure

+After initial implementation, we've decided to **mirror the actual component/page directory structure** in tests for better maintainability:

+### Benefits of Mirrored Structure:
+- **Intuitive navigation**: Easy to find tests by following the same path as components
+- **Maintainable import paths**: Simple relative imports (e.g., `../ComponentName`)
+- **Scalable**: Avoids naming conflicts as project grows
+- **Future-proof**: Component reorganizations are reflected in test structure

 ## Current Test Structure Analysis